Code of Conduct

 Notification: Students found responsible for violations equivalent to crimes of violence, as defined in the Clery Act (as updated by the Violence Against Women Act Final Regulations) Part I crimes, as set forth in 34 C.F.R. §668.46(c), require a transcript notation under §6444(6).
 Those are: murder; manslaughter; rape, fondling, incest and statutory rape; robbery; aggravated assault; burglary; motor vehicle theft; and arson.

-Judicial Procedures
+Report, Investigation, Determination Judicial Procedures

-- The title Conduct Officer shall include the Coordinator of Judicial Affairs and Community Standards, the Dean of Student Life, Vice President for Student Affairs, Residence Hall Professional Staff (Residence Hall Rules & Regulations only), Academic Dean, Vice President for Learning and Academic Affairs, or designee and the Dean of Rome Campus, or a designee.
+The College will designate an appropriate campus official to serve as Conduct Officer for the investigation and may appoint supplemental Conduct Officers as necessary to assist in any stage of the process.
+The title Conduct Officer shall include the Coordinator of Judicial Affairs and Community Standards, the Dean of Student Life, Vice President for Student Affairs or special designee, Residence Hall Professional Staff (Residence Hall Rules & Regulations only), Academic Dean, Vice President for Learning and Academic Affairs or designee, and the Dean of Rome Campus or a designee.

-If a Conduct Officer feels there exists clear danger to the safety and well-being of individuals attending or working at the College, or if the alleged violation was severe in nature, immediate suspension from the College or any specific area may be imposed.
-Standard judicial procedures will occur regarding this alleged incident.
-It is expected that the student monitors their student email for notifications so that they are able to participate in the due process proceedings.
+During this interim suspension, standard judicial procedures will occur regarding this alleged violation.
+It is expected that the student will monitor their MVCC student email for notifications so that they are able to participate in the due process proceedings.
 If the student is unable to do so, judicial proceedings will continue in their absence.
-The student is permitted to remain in contact with their faculty via email or telephone in order to remain current with their assignments during the investigation, unless instructed otherwise.
+If the conditions of the interim suspension limits physical access to classes, the student is permitted to remain in contact with their faculty via on-line platforms in order to remain current with their assignments during the investigation, unless instructed otherwise.
+However, during interim suspension and dependent on the conditions of the interim action, a student can be denied access to any college property, including, but not limited to attending in-person classes, the Residence Halls, and on or off campus college events.

-The College or Dormitory Corporation reserves the right to not pursue a violation.
-In cases where the number of individuals involved in a specific incident exceeds what could reasonably be addressed within the below timeline, the procedures may be modified.
+The timeline for these procedures may be adjusted depending on the nature of the allegation and the investigation(s) needed.
+In cases where the number of individuals involved in a specific incident exceeds what could reasonably be addressed within the timeline below, the timeframes set forth in these procedures may be modified.

 Disciplinary Standard